gerda-meleschkin/slowlab/README.md

 <br>

 ## Future development opportunities
-- cooking experiment with the oven & measure the temperature inside & outside of the oven at the same time.
+- Improve the design to find the perfect angle to maximize temperature
-- Instagramm Slow Lab
+- Experiment cooking with the oven & measure the temperature inside & outside of the oven at the same time.

-- Website Slow Lab
+You can fin more of our low-tech experiments on our Instagram account @slowlab.bcn and soon on our website

 <br>